 Historically, melasma can be a difficult to treat condition with high rates of recurrence.
-It is characterized by chronic hyperpigmentation on the sun-exposed areas on the face.
+It is characterized by chronic hyperpigmentation (often symmetrical) on the sun-exposed areas on the face.
+Melasma affects darker skin types more than lighter ones and affects women much more than men.
 More than 50 million women worldwide are dealing with Melasma.

 Melasma treatment at Westside Laser & Light is tailored to the individual and certain treatments that we perform here are not suitable for all types of melasma or individuals.
 IPL for example (and other treatments involving heat) can make Melasma worse so please be mindful of this fact.